aminem0/dwc-owl-rdf/README.md

 ## Test datasets

-- Broke-West-Fish dataset: the Darwin Core DataPackage was downloaded [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=broke-west-fish).
+- **Broke-West fish campaign**: the Darwin Core DataPackage was downloaded [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=broke-west-fish).
-- Insektmobilen dataset: The files were obtained from the Darwin Core DataPackage examples [GitHub repository](https://github.com/gbif/dwc-dp-examples/tree/master/survey/insektmobilen/output_data).
+- **Insektmobilen**: The files were obtained from the Darwin Core DataPackage examples [GitHub repository](https://github.com/gbif/dwc-dp-examples/tree/master/survey/insektmobilen/output_data).
 The data were arranged so as to be csv files with utf-8 encoding as if they were in a DataPackage file.
 Also, some additional classes were considered, such as dwc:Agent and dwc:UsagePolicy.
-- Orford raccoon dataset: The dataset is a two-year mark–recapture monitoring of raccoons (*Procyon lotor*) in Orford, Québec, including morphometric data measurements taken on each individual.
+- **Orford raccoon captures**: The dataset is a two-year mark–recapture monitoring of raccoons (*Procyon lotor*) in Orford, Québec, including morphometric data measurements taken on each individual.
 An Excel spreadsheet was provided by Pr.
 Fanie Pelletier of Université de Sherbrooke.
-The data were standardized and mapped to DwCDP terms.
+The data were standardized and mapped to DwCDP terms and then to the DWC-OWL ontology.
-- Viridian forest survey: The dataset consists of a forest survey for bug and flying Pokémon done by Ash Ketchum in Viridian forest.
+- **Viridian forest survey**: The dataset consists of a forest survey for bug and flying Pokémon done by Ash Ketchum in Viridian forest.
 The Darwin Core DataPackage was obtained [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=viridian-forest-survey).

 ## Importance of the ontology